durga541/Air-pressure-system-failures-in-Scania-trucks/README.md

 # Air-pressure-system-failures-in-Scania-trucks
-The main purpose of this project is to classify the failures of the Scania trucks is whether by the components related to APS (Air pressure system) or by the other components that are not related to APS.
+The goal of this project is to classify the failures of Scania trucks is whether by the components related to APS (Air pressure system) or by the other components that are not related to APS.
 The data has only 2 classes i.e. positive or negative.
 So, this is a binary classification problem.
 There is also misclassification cost associated with this problem.